YSallyLee/lumaa-spring-2025-ai-ml/README.md

 Each entry includes:

-* title: The article headline.
+* title: The News headline.
-* content: The content of the news.
+* content: The content of the News.
-* category: The article's topic classification.
+* category: The News' topic classification.

 ## Setup